Helmholtz-UFZ/saqc/docs/funcs/SpikeDetection.md

 3. $` |t_{n-1} - t_{n+k+1}| < `$ `window`

-By this definition, spikes are values, that, after a jump of margin `thresh`(1), are keeping that new value level, for a timespan smaller than `window` (3), and then return to the initial value level - within a tolerance of `tolerance` (2).
+By this definition, spikes are values, that, after a jump of margin `thresh`(1), are keeping that new value level, for a time span smaller than `window` (3), and then return to the initial value level - within a tolerance of `tolerance` (2).